MonkeManX/monkemanx.github.io/content/articles/States_of_non_duality.md

         - Ego gets chemicaly diminished

 Result is always the same -> loss of self, non-duality, union with god, partaking with the holy.

+Mobies:
+- synnedoch new york: the self dissolves in creaiton, the self creates and creates until it looses itself in it